hotwired-laravel/turbo-laravel.com/resources/guides/broadcasting.md

 PUSHER_FRONTEND_CLUSTER="${PUSHER_APP_CLUSTER}"
 ```

 Since containers run in isolation, we'll need two different hosts.
 Our backend will connect using the Docker Compose service name as the host, since Docker Compose will ensure both containers are running in the same network.
-That's why we're setting `PUSHER_HOST` to `websockets.test`.
+That's why we're setting `PUSHER_HOST` to `soketi`.

 However, our browser also needs to connect to the Soketi service.
 We're binding the Soketi container to our local port `6001`, so our browser can connect o `localhost:6001`.
 That's why we're setting `PUSHER_FRONTEND_HOST` to `localhost`.